PinotFile: 11.3 May 6, 2017

 spice.
 Rather light in weight and lean in style, with flavors that echo the aromas.
 Bright and lifted with good

 acidity, but the attack and finish lack sustenance.
-Seems like a still wine made with sparkling wine ripened
+Seems like a still wine made with grapes ripened for sparkling wine.

 Et Fille’s Howard Mozeico Dies in Tractor Accident